getindiekit/indiekit/docs/customisation/post-template.md

 }
 ```

-Your post template function determines how this data will get transformed.
+The `postTemplate()` method determines how this data will get transformed.
 For example, if you wanted to output a format used by Kirby, you might write the following function:

 ```js
 // my-post-template.js